| +Home | Museum | Wanted | Specs | Previous | Next |

 in IC technology were such that it wasn't practical in most cases

-to implement the operating registers of the machine using flip flops.
+to implement the operating registers of an electronic

 Some of the Japanese MOS (Metal-Oxide Semiconductor) IC's could implement